Th3R1c0/react-typescript-threejs-minecraft/README.md

 # react-typescript-threejs-template

-template created with React, typescript, React-three-fibre, react-three/drei and react-three/spring
+template created with React, typescript, React-three-fibre, react-three/drei and react-three/spring, and tailwindcss for easy styling